Spamty/api-docs/pages-misc/https.md

 ---
 title: SSL encryption for API requests
 excerpt: You have to use use HTTPS for all your Spamty API requests.

 layout: default
 permalink: /https/

+gh-file: pages-misc/https.md

 ---
 You have to use use HTTPS for your API requests.

-The domain api.spamty.eu has a SSL-certificate from *Let's Encrypt* but you should ignore any errors when using our API in case our certificate is considered as invalid.
+The domain api.spamty.eu has a SSL-certificate from *Let's Encrypt*.

 ## Fix

+If you have any problems with the certificate you can ignore any errors when using our API in case our certificate is considered as invalid.

 ### PHP with cURL

 If you are using PHP with cURL you can add this line to ignore the invalid certificate:

-    // ignore the invalid SSL certificate
     curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, false);

 ### cURL